Investors interested in ways to invest in palladium have a number of different options to consider. Here’s a rundown of three of them.

 With that in mind, here’s an overview of different ways that market participants can invest in palladium.

-Palladium-backed exchange-traded funds (ETFs) track the precious metal like an index fund, but trading is done like stocks on an exchange.
+Palladium-backed exchange-traded funds (ETFs) track the precious metal like an index fund, but trade like stocks on an exchange.
 Examples of palladium ETFs include the Sprott Physical Platinum and Palladium Trust (ARCA:SPPP) and the Aberdeen Standard Physical Palladium Shares (ARCA:PALL).

-The Aberdeen Standard Physical Palladium Shares is designed to track the performance of the palladium price, less expenses.
-It holds over 130,000 ounces of palladium in London at a secured vault belonging to JPMorgan Chase & Co.
+For its part, the Aberdeen Standard Physical Palladium Shares is designed to track the performance of the palladium price, less expenses.
+It holds over 156,000 ounces of palladium in London at a secured vault belonging to JPMorgan Chase & Co.
 (NYSE:JPM).

 Another way of investing in palladium is by holding physical assets directly such as palladium bullion.
 In fact, financial investors may buy palladium bullion bars, palladium bullion coins or collectible palladium coins for portfolio growth.
 This approach may suit investors looking to invest both small amounts of money in the metal and larger quantities of cash.